act-rules/act-rules.github.io/_rules/first-focusable-element-is-link-to-main-8a213c.md

 ## Background

 This rule and [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1] are best practices to satisfy [Success Criterion 2.4.1 Bypass blocks][sc241].
 It is possible to satisfy it by other means.
-Moreover, any document passing this rule will also pass rule [_Document has an instrument to move focus to the main area of content_][document has instrument to main], therefore, this rule is not needed to pass rule [_Bypass blocks of content_][bypass blocks].
+Moreover, any document passing this rule will also pass rule [_Document has an instrument to move focus to the main area of content_][document has instrument to main], therefore, this rule is not needed to pass rule [_Bypass blocks of repeated content_][bypass blocks].

 - [Technique G1: Adding a link at the top of each page that goes directly to the main content area][tech g1]